 If you are an early bird and can’t wait to start the day, I have just the thing for you to do.
 Hagersville is a short drive away from Selkirk and has a Farmers Market on Wednesday’s.
 It is the perfect place to grab a few extra goodies for your next campfire cookout.
 With a wide variety of farm fresh fruits, you could make every pie iron you have ever dreamed of.
 There is also an artisan chocolate shop down the street from the Market, called My Sweet Sweet World.
 Stop in and grab a couple bars of chocolate for out of this world s’mores.

 If you and your family love to sleep in and don’t think you will make it to the market on time, you could go into Selkirk and eat at The Sunflower Café for breakfast.
-The Sunflower is a cute family style restaurant that is a staple amongst the community.
+The Sunflower is a cute family-style restaurant that is a staple in the community.
 I recommend the Cheddar Omelet, and Pancakes for the kids.
-The café is very family friendly and somewhere I always stop at when passing through Selkirk.
+The café is very family-friendly and somewhere I always stop at when passing through Selkirk.

 Do you love to take the scenic route home?
 The South Haldimand Lakeside Ride touring route, which is available on Tourismhaldimand.ca, has the perfect way to get you there.
-The route goes right through Fisherville and goes back to Selkirk Provincial Park, taking you down the country side and along the lake.
-Waterfront Way Trail, which has the prefect photo opportunity.
-With access to the lake and multiple historic plaques to widen your knowledge of the area, Waterfront Way Trail is a must stop.
+The route goes right through Fisherville and goes back to Selkirk Provincial Park, taking you down the countryside and along the lake.
+Waterfront Way Trail has the perfect photo opportunity.
+With access to the lake and multiple historic plaques to widen your knowledge of the area, Waterfront Way Trail is a must-stop.